Five steps to unlock the value of your data and achieve compliance, using approved data management principles

 A study by the Global Association of Risk Professionals and SAS revealed that fewer than half of the managers surveyed said their financial institution’s expertise on data management was adequate or strong.

 If you’re not quite there yet, it would appear on this basis that you’re not alone.

 This lack of expertise is widespread across many sectors and industries, and it could be depriving you of the opportunity to capitalize on the data you possess.
 In addition, it could put you in risk of neglecting the protection of data, risking your brand reputation and regulatory sanctions, such as the ones listed in the General Data Protection Regulation (GDPR) where fines run up to 4% of annual turnover.

 If you’re in the process of examining your organization’s data management position, these five steps will help you improve your data management processes to the point of profitable impact.

-Five steps to improve your data management process
+Five steps to improve your data management process and plan

-1) Take business ownership of data management
+Step 1) Take business ownership of data management

-Many organizations are now employing chief data officers (CDOs) to help them manage data governance and the use of data as a business asset.
+Many organizations are now employing Chief Data Officers (CDOs) to help them manage data governance and the use of data as a business asset.
 And, with good reason: a survey by Forrester Research ("Top Performers Appoint Chief Data Officers") found organizations with a CDO were 70% more likely to reduce risk and better ensure compliance than an organization without a CDO.

 But still, a considerable number of enterprises—60.6% according to a survey from NewVantage Partners ("The Chief Data Officer Dilemma")—identify others as the point of primary responsibility for data strategy and results, or claim no single point of accountability.
 Often the “others” are from operational IT and not from the business.
 This can often lead to an unclear viewpoint on how the organizations data helps realize strategic value for the business.